MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--/Scope-->
 <!--Description-->

-Allows IT admins to specify the number of days a user has before quality updates are installed on their devices automatically.
-Updates and restarts will occur regardless of active hours and the user will not be able to reschedule.
+Allows admins to specify the number of days before quality updates are installed on a device automatically.
+Before the deadline, restarts can be scheduled by users or automatically scheduled outside of active hours, according to [Update/ConfigureDeadlineNoAutoReboot](#update-configuredeadlinenoautoreboot).
+After deadline passes, restarts will occur regardless of active hours and users will not be able to reschedule.
 <!--/Description-->
 <!--ADMXMapped-->
 ADMX Info: